harleypig/dotfiles/vm-setup/roles/gnome_settings/README.md

 variable.
 For boolean variables, use `true` to enable and `false` to disable the feature.
 For list variables, provide a list of key-value pairs where the key is the setting name and the value is the setting value.

+## Create Autostart Task

+The `create_autostart.yml` task file is used to create autostart entries for applications.
+This allows you to have applications, scripts, or commands automatically start when you log into your GNOME desktop environment.

+To use this task, you need to define the following variables:

+- `autostart_app_name`: The name of the application or script.
+- `autostart_app_type`: The type of the autostart entry, which can be 'Application', 'Link', or 'Directory'.
+- `autostart_app_exec`: The command or script to execute (required for 'Application' type).
+- `autostart_app_url`: The URL to open (required for 'Link' type).

+Additional optional settings can be provided through the `autostart_app_settings` dictionary.
+This task will create a `.desktop` file in the `~/.config/autostart` directory to manage the autostart behavior.

+See the code for the tilix task for an example of how it would look.

 ## Tilix Task